nstack-io/nstack-ios-sdk/README.md

 Rate reminder shows the user Apple's build in rate reminder after the user has launched the app a certain amount of times.
 You don't have to do anything to use the rate reminder feature, just include the NStack sdk in your project.
-To enable the rate reminder configure it on the NStack website.
+To enable the rate reminder configure it on the NStack web console.
 Checkout the [feature overview](https://nstack-io.github.io/documentation/features.html) on how to setup rate reminders.

 > **NOTE:** This feature is not yet supported on macOS and watchOS.